 Accessing Message and Channel Data

-eddy has very limited access to messages in your company's Slack workspace. eddy will never have access to direct messages, unless it's a direct message with eddy. eddy will only have access to channel messages when eddy is added to a channel, and only for the duration of eddy's time in that channel.
+eddy has very limited access to messages in your company's Slack workspace. eddy will never have access to direct messages, unless it's a direct message or group direct message with eddy. eddy will only have access to channel messages when eddy is added to a channel, and only for the duration of eddy's time in that channel.
 Note: we currently don't recommend adding eddy to any of your workspace channels; eddy does not require being added to any channel in order to fully function.

 Security Practices and Infrastructure

 eddy is built on the Amazon Web Services with support from FlowXO and the Slack API.
 We utilize segregated accounts for production infrastructure access with security credentials stored in secrets management systems and never in code.

 Security & Privacy